atakanakin/RandomDuck/README.md

 - Base URL: https://random-d.uk/

-## Fetching a Random Duck Photo
+## Fetching a Random Duck Photo or Gif

-To fetch a random duck photo, you need to make a GET request to the API endpoint:
+To fetch a random duck photo or gif, you need to make a GET request to the API endpoint:

 - Endpoint: `/api/v2/random`